karolyartur/obstacle-detection/README.md

 With the `-filename` argument the name of the required config file can be chosen.
 This config file should contain the transformation between the robot's and the camera's coordinate frames.

+The arguments `-fleet_manager` and `-robot_id` can be used to customize the communication with the fleet manager's REST API endpoint:

+ - `-fleet_manager`: Sting containing the IP and the port on which the fleet manager's REAST API endpoint is implemented (default is '127.0.0.1:8080)
+ - `-robot_id`: Integer ID for the robot, on which the obstacle detection process is running (default is 0)

+In case of a multi-robot setup make sure that the robots have unique IDs!

 ### ZMQ Clients

 With calling